MicrosoftDocs/winrt-api/windows.devices.lights.effects/lamparrayeffectplaylist_effectstartmode.md

 The LampArrayEffectStartMode.
 Default is [Sequential](lamparrayeffectstartmode.md).

 ## -remarks
-After playlist has started, the value is locked and is not possible to set the value.
+After playlist has started, the value is locked and is no longer possible to set the value.

 ## -see-also